Zack-John/active-directory-homelab/README.md

 <p align="center"> <img src="https://i.imgur.com/269sDD0.png" height="80%" width="80%" alt="VirtualBox Setup"/> </p>

 On the next screens, specify the amount of hardware resources you'd like your virtual machine to have access to.
-Ideally you would be able to allocate at least 2GB (2048 MB) of RAM and two processing cores to the machine, but if you're on a relatively modest device or you're unsure about what hardware your host machine has, the default settings should suffice.
+Ideally you would be able to allocate at least 2GB (2048 MB) of RAM and two processors to the machine, but if you're on a relatively modest device or you're unsure about what hardware your host machine has, the default settings should suffice.

-It is worth noting that the size of the virtual hard disk is the _upper limit_ of storage for the drive, and not how much space it will occupy on your storage device upon creation (unless you select 'Pre allocate Full Size', which I would advise against).
+It is worth noting that the size of the virtual hard disk is the _upper limit_ of storage for the drive, and not how much space it will occupy on your storage device upon creation (unless you select 'Pre allocate Full Size', which you should definitely not do).

 <p align="center"> <img src="https://i.imgur.com/KqpOHEZ.png" height="80%" width="80%" alt="VirtualBox Setup"/> </p>